Ancient Philippi, Greece: A Guide to the Archaeological Site

 4. The Basilicas of Ancient Philippi

-Basilicas A and B were once Byzantine-style churches dating to the 5th century CE, both of which are left largely in ruin following earthquakes and other disasters.
+Basilica B was once a Byzantine-style church dating to the 5th century CE, now left largely in ruin following earthquakes and other disasters.
+Several architectural fragments from Basilica B are on display in the nearby museum and at the excavation site.

 The Archaeological Site of Philippi also features an Octagon Complex that serves as the keystone of the city’s Christian heritage.
-Built in the 4th century, the octagonal-shaped church was dedicated to St Paul and was built upon a Hellenistic sacred sight, as indicated by a funerary heroon.
+This octagonal church was built in the 4th century and was dedicated to St Paul.
+It was constructed upon a Hellenistic sacred site, as indicated by a funerary heroon.

 5. The Archaeological Museum of Philippi